LeoCommon/satos/README.md

 # SATOS
-This is the external Buildroot tree of SATOS an operating system for satellite (primarily iridium) sniffing. https://buildroot.org/downloads/manual/manual.html
+This is the external Buildroot tree of SATOS the Satellite data Acquisition Tool Operating System. https://buildroot.org/downloads/manual/manual.html

 It is inspired by following excellent projects:
 - https://github.com/cdsteinkuehler/br2rauc